raylib-extras/raylib-quickstart/README.md

 # VSCode Users (all platforms)
 * Download the quickstart
 * Rename the folder to your game name
-* Open the folder in VSCode.
+* Open the folder in VSCode
 * Press F5 to build
-* You are good to go.
+* You are good to go

 # Windows Users
 There are two compiler toolchains available for windows, MinGW-W64 (a free compiler using GCC), and Microsoft Visual Studio
 ## Using MinGW-W64
 * Double click the build-MinGW-W64.bat file.
-* cd into the folder in your terminal
+* CD into the folder in your terminal
 * run make
 * You are good to go